 2. To subscribe to the Newsletter and access a digital service or digital content:

-b) provide your e-mail address in the Newsletter subscription form at www.bitfold.com or in the Survey conducted by the Service Provider.
+b) provide your e-mail address in the Newsletter subscription form at www.bitfold.com or in the Survey conducted by the Service Provider or via another source, e.g. a landing page provided by the Service Provider.

 e) confirm the above by clicking “send” or “ok” or the next arrow (depending on where you are signing up from).